 - Amrita Vishwa Vidyapeetham

-For becoming psychologist aspirants have some key skills which will help them to become professional psychologist.
+For becoming psychologist aspirants, one have some key skills which will help them to become professional psychologist.
 The skills are given below:

 - You should have to be shown empathy with your clients so that they can share their feelings or problems with you without any hesitation.
 It will make them free to say anything.